buxx/trsync/README.md

 Then start `trsync_manager_systray` binary.

-#### ⚠ Debian 11
+#### ⚠ Debian 11 + Gnome Shell

-To be able to se the systray icon with Debian 11, you must install following gnome extension : https://extensions.gnome.org/extension/615/appindicator-support/
+To be able to se the systray icon with Debian 11 + Gnome Shell, you must install following gnome extension : https://extensions.gnome.org/extension/615/appindicator-support/